 Clients have displayed strong enthusiasm and interest in learning about how their brains work.
 They feel empowered knowing they can learn to engage their frontal lobe, thus improving their ability to self-regulate.
 A client commented, "I have been in so many treatment programs and the only tools I leave with are to go to AA meetings and get a sponsor.
 Now I have a bunch of tools.
 I have learned how to use my brain to think greater than how I feel, and I have learned many skills to help me think differently."

 Policy Recommendations and Evidenced Based Practices

 System change can be very difficult, and is often met with resistance.
 However, national organizations are promoting change by defining policy and practice recommendations based on research informed and evidence based practices.
 They are also increasing public access to research information.
-Providers are increasingly held accountable to produce measureable outcomes.
+Providers are increasingly held accountable to produce measurable outcomes.

 The National Institute on Alcohol Abuse and Alcoholism (NIAAA)/ National Institute on Drug Abuse (NIDA) and the Substance Abuse and Mental Health Services Administration (SAMHSA) have come forth with policy recommendations that emphasize the need for person-centered interventions.
 To highlight a few:

 Research on Substance Use Patterns

 Another factor contributing to paradigm change is research on patterns of drug and alcohol use.
 Addiction is often referenced as chronic and progressive.
 While this may be the case for some, it is not true for most.
 Research shows that the majority of people, who meet the criteria for substance dependence, do not continue to meet the criteria over time.

 In 2001/2002, (NIAAA) conducted the National Epidemiologic Survey on Alcohol and Related Conditions (NESARC), the largest study ever conducted.
 (Sample size of n = 43,093) and concluded: